Code of Ethics

 Employees are also expected not to divulge information regarding AFPI’s securities recommendations or client holdings to any individual outside the firm, except:

-• as necessary to complete transactions or account changes (for example, communications with brokers and custodians).
+1. As necessary to complete transactions or account changes (for example, communications with brokers and custodians);

-• as necessary to maintain or service a client or his/her account (for example, communications with client’s accountant).
+2. As necessary to maintain or service a client or his/her account (for example, communications with client’s accountant);

-• with various service providers providing administrative functions for AFPI (such as our technology service provider), only after we have entered into contractual agreement that prohibits the service provider from disclosing or using confidential information except as necessary to carry out its assigned responsibilities and only for that purpose.
+3. With various service providers providing administrative functions for AFPI (such as our technology service provider), only after we have entered into contractual agreement that prohibits the service provider from disclosing or using confidential information except as necessary to carry out its assigned responsibilities and only for that purpose; or

 Chief Compliance Officer